wrightjandrew/ImaginaryTimeEvolutionPauliPropagation/README.md

 # yields 0.154596728241...
 ```

+## Important Notes and Caveats
+All of the following points can be addressed by you writing the necessary missing code due to the nice extensibility of Julia.
+- The package is tested for Julia `1.10`.
+- The default is the Heisenberg _backpropagation_ (with Schrödinger propagation coming soon).
+- We currently do not support the strong simulation of quantum states in non-exponential time (even for Stabilizer states).
+- Sampling quantum states is currently not supported.
+- Many underlying data structures and functions can be used for other purposes involving Pauli operators.

 ## Upcoming Features
-This package is still work in progress.
+This package is still work-in-progress.
 You will probably find certain features that you would like to have and that are currently missing.\
 Here are some features that we want to implement in the future.
 Feel free to contribute!
 - **A documentation website!**
 - **Easier Schrödinger picture propagation**.
 Currently, the default is Heisenberg and there is no easy way to transpose the gates.